Here I will explore the various meanings of this expression: ‘distinction’, define them and elaborate on their usefulness.

 - Also, these people have the necessity and the desire to communicate their opinions and discoveries.

 - We also uncovered the underdeveloped areas of perception of feelings and our lack of recognising them, which makes them almost impossible to relate or communicate.

-Discrimination, recognising differences and subtleties are concurrent with a heightening of awareness all prerequisites for good communication.
+Discrimination, recognising differences and subtleties are concurrent with a heightening of awareness all prerequisites for advanced communication.
 Just read the above paragraph again but now refer it to feelings.
 “For the development of verbal and visual information differentiation….”